DianaBear/DianaBear.github.io/docs/index.md

     <!-- About Me Section -->
     <section class="about">
         <h2>About Me</h2>
         <p>Hey there!
-I'm Diana, a Computer Information System major and Cyber Security minor at Clemson University.
+I'm Diana, a Computer Information Systems major and Cyber Security minor at Clemson University.
 I enjoy exploring APIs, learning new programming languages, and all things tech!</p>
     </section>